sktime/sktime/docs/source/developer_guide/add_estimators.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the target location of the estimator is within ``sktime``, then the ``sktime`` test suite can be run instead.
-The ``sktime`` test suite (and CI/CD) will automatically collect all estimators of a certain type and run relevant tests on them.
+The ``sktime`` test suite (and CI/CD) is ``pytest`` based, ``pytest`` will automatically collect all estimators of a certain type and tests applying for a given estimator.

+For an overview of the testing framework, see the "testing framework" documentation.
+Generic interface conformance tests are contained in the classes ``TestAllEstimators``, ``TestAllForecasters``, and so on.
+Test-fixture-strings for an estimator ``EstimatorName`` will always contain ``EstimatorName`` as a substring.
+The converse is only true insofar no estimator name contains other estimator names as substrings.

-To run tests only for the estimator, the command ``pytest -k "EstimatorName"`` can be used.
+To run tests only for a given estimator, the command ``pytest -k "EstimatorName"`` can be used.
 When using Visual Studio Code or pycharm, tests can also be sub-setted using GUI filter functionality - for this, refer to the respecetive IDE documentation on test integration.

+To identify codebase locations of tests applying to a specific estimator, a quick approach is searching the codebase for test strings produced by ``check_estimator``, preceded by ``def`` (for function/method definition).

 Testing within a third party extension package
 ----------------------------------------------